The Salvation Army: Membership

-Statistics for membership from the 2018 Year Book, are 111,859 employees, 17,168 Active Officers, 9,775 Retired Officers, 1,050 Cadets, 175,811 Adherents, 411,327 Junior Soldiers and 1,182,100 Senior Soldiers.
+Statistics for membership from the 2018 year book, are: 111,859 employees, 17,168 Active Officers, 9,775 Retired Officers, 1,050 Cadets, 175,811 Adherents, 411,327 Junior Soldiers and 1,182,100 Senior Soldiers.
 Previous membership statistics (as quoted from 2010 year book) include 16,938 active and 9,190 retired officers, 39,071 Corps Cadets and more than 4.5 million volunteers.
 Members of the Salvation Army also include "adherents"; these are people who do not make the commitment to be a soldier but who recognise the Salvation Army as their church.
 (According to the 2006 Salvation Army year book, in the United States there are 85,148 senior soldiers and 28,377 junior soldiers, 17,396 adherents and around 60,000 employees.)
-Further information is available from the Salvation Army International website.

-Leadership

-General Brian Peddle has been the world leader of the Salvation Army since 3 August 2018.

 International Congress of the Salvation Army

-The International Congress of the Salvation Army is normally held every 10 years as a conference for all Salvationists from around the world to meet.
-The first such conference took place in London, UK, from 28 May to 4 June 1886, and subsequent Congressional meetings were held sporadically until 1904 and then 1990.
-The seventh International Congress in Atlanta, Georgia, United States, from 28 June to 2 July 2000, was the first held outside of the UK.
+The International Congress of the Salvation Army is normally held every ten years as a conference for all Salvationists from around the world to meet.
+The first such conference took place in London, U.K., from 28 May to 4 June 1886, and subsequent Congressional meetings were held sporadically until 1904 and then 1990.
+The seventh International Congress in Atlanta, Georgia, United States, from 28 June to 2 July 2000, was the first held outside of the U.K.

-The latest International Congress was held in London on 1–5 July 2015, in commemoration of the 150th anniversary of the Salvation Army's founding.

 Presence in Russia

-In Russia the Army was founded around 1917 and the Army struggled on until 1922 at which point the situation had become extremely challenging.
+In Russia the Army was founded around 1917 and it struggled until 1922 at which point the situation had become extremely challenging.
 A Moscow court ruled that the Salvation Army was a paramilitary organisation subject to expulsion.
 In October 2006, the European Court of Human Rights ruled the decision illegal.
-The Salvation Army International website lists the Russian Federation, now part of the Territory of Eastern Europe.
+The Salvation Army International website lists the Russian Federation as part of the Territory of Eastern Europe.

 Presence in China

-William Booth's dying wish for the Salvation Army to be established in China was fulfilled in a pledge made in 1912 by Bramwell Booth to his father.
-In 1915 the first officers were sent, and during the 1931 famine fed 100,000 people daily.
-Following political difficulties by 1952 the Army withdrew from the country but work still continues in the provinces of Macau and Hong Kong, as well as in Taiwan.
+William Booth's dying wish for the Salvation Army to be established in China was taken up in a pledge made in 1912 by Bramwell Booth to his father.

 Symbols

 Flag

 The Salvation Army flag is a symbol of the Army's war against sin and social evils.
-The red on the flag symbolises the blood shed by Jesus Christ, the yellow for the fire of the Holy Spirit and the blue for the purity of God the Father.
+The red on the flag symbolises the blood of Jesus Christ, the yellow for the fire of the Holy Spirit, and the blue for purity and God.